Best Christmas Cookie: Pignolis (Recipe Included)

-At my Girlfriends Wrapping Party, I sent Christmas cookies home with guests.
+At my Girlfriends Wrapping Party a few years ago, I sent guests home with Christmas cookies.

-The next day, a friend texted me this picture the next day with the words, “Best.
+The next day, my friend Marci texted me this picture with the caption, “Best.
 Cookie.
 Ever.”

 Pignolis have been a favorite of mine since I was a kid in NJ.
 They were considered the crown jewel of an Italian bakery, not just for their delicious flavor, but because their two primary ingredients, almond paste and pine nuts, are among the most expensive in a baker's pantry.